 Here are some things to keep in mind:

 Invest in your own body.
-You will have to make sure you yourself, are very healthy, fit.
+You will have to make sure you yourself, are very healthy, and fit.

 Your gear or what you wear is important too.
 It’s not that wearing branded yoga pants attracts a certain kind of clientele, but yes, your gear should be presentable and help you command the authority you should as a trainer.